waltYeh/deepmot/readme.md

 ### Evaluation
 You can run *test_tracktor/experiments/scripts/evaluate.py* to evaluate your tracker's performance.
-- fill the list *predt_pth* in the code with the folder where the results (txt files) are saved.
+- fill the list *predt_pth* in the code with the folder where the results (.txt files) are saved.
-- make sure the data pth is correctly set.
+- make sure the data path is correctly set.
 - then run
 ```
 python test_tracktor/experiments/scripts/evaluate.py